 The Vrijmarkt is a nationwide car boot sale or flea market.
 Koningsdag (From 1890 to 2013, the day was known as Koninginnedag) is the one day of the year that the Dutch government permits sales on the street without a permit and without the payment of value-added tax.
 ING Bank found in 2011 that one in five Dutch residents planned to sell at the Vrijmarkt flea market and estimated they would earn €100 per person for a total turnover of €290 million.

-Over half of the Dutch people buy at the vrijmarkt flea market; ING Bank already estimated that each Dutch people spends €28 in average each at the vrijmarkt.
-As a matter of facts, the Queen has been known to buy at the vrijmarkt flea market.
+Over half of the Dutch people buy at the Vrijmarkt flea market; ING Bank already estimated that each Dutch people spends €28 on average each at the Vrijmarkt.
+As a matter of fact, the Queen has been known to buy at the Vrijmarkt flea market.